Bogdan-Branzaniuc/Daniela-Handmade-Shop/README.md

 * For compacting and providing valuable information and know-how in their course

 ## Me
 * For designing the architecture of the website
-* For creating a decent product that meets the requirements of both Code Institute and Tundorul's Business
+* For creating a decent product that meets the requirements of both Code Institute and Daniela's Business
 * For understanding and writing all the code needed to interchange data between all the architectural parts and technologies used

 # Acknowledgements

-## My two mentors Reuben Ferante and Brian Macharia
+## My mentor Brian Macharia

-* Reuben Helped me at the beggining with great examples, directions and best practices
-* Towards the end of the project Reuben stepped down from Code Institute.
-On this regard I am thanking him for the previous help and his work as a mentor in this time.
 * Brian Helped me a lot towards the end of the project, knowing how to press the Turbo Button

-## Tundorul
+## Daniela

-* for offering me the opportunity to build my project around his business.
+* for offering me the opportunity to build my project around her future business.

 ## Student Care Team
 * For giving me the needed help and responding quickly to my requests.